gustinmi/JbossWorkshop/datasources/Datasources.md

 1. If driver is not JDBC4 compliant, you need to add full qualified driver name to META-INF/service/java.Sql.Driver file (create it)

-2. If it's JDBC4 compliant, simply deploy it.
+2. If it is JDBC4 compliant, simply deploy it.

 ### Deploy as module